shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```
-The first step to implement a facet handler for ES, the class has to implement the `Shopware\Bundle\SearchBundleES\HandlerInterface` interface, which defines the class has to implement the `supports` and the `handle` function.
+The first step is to implement a facet handler for ES.
+The class has to implement the `Shopware\Bundle\SearchBundleES\HandlerInterface` interface, which requires the class to implement the `supports` and the `handle` function.
-In the support function, the new handler returns a `true` if it can handle the provided `CriteriaPartInterface` class, in this case only if it is a ` SalesFacet`:
+In the support function, the new handler returns `true` if it can handle the provided `CriteriaPartInterface` class - in this case only if it is a ` SalesFacet`:
 ```php
 public function supports(CriteriaPartInterface $criteriaPart) {
     return ($criteriaPart instanceof SalesFacet);
 }
 ```
-If the supports function returns `true`, the `handle` function will be called.
-In this function it is possible to extend the provided `ONGR\ElasticsearchDSL\Search` class which is used for the search definition, in this case the class adds a [`StatsAggregation`](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-stats-aggregation.html?q=stats) for the field `sales`:
+If the `supports` function returns `true`, the `handle` function will be called.
+In this function it is possible to extend the provided `ONGR\ElasticsearchDSL\Search` class which is used for the search definition.
+In this case the class adds a [`StatsAggregation`](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-stats-aggregation.html?q=stats) to the field `sales`:
 ```php
 public function handle(
     CriteriaPartInterface $criteriaPart,